AtakuruEmre/Tureng_API/README.md

 # Tureng_API
-This program aims to using TURENG translate on terminal.
+This program aims to using TURENG translate feature on terminal.
+I want to write this API because When you want to translate something on terminal, you can use just google-translate but google-translate doesn't enough some reasons.